secberus/interview-homework/packages/interview-homework/README.md

 ## Optional Items (These aren't required)
 - Add dependencies, but dependencies already listed are required.
 - Add, remove, or change documentation at will.
-- Write tests of your choice (None, Integration, Unit, TDD)
+- Write tests of your choice (Integration, Unit, TDD)
 - Write an input generator / algorithm
 - Add a graphing option - we use ChartJS at SECBERUS, but feel free to use any charts you wish
-- Feel free to implement typescript into the build process.
+- Feel free to implement TypeScript into the build process.
 We love any JS!
+- Add any lint you wish (Prettier, es/tslint)

+# Contributors
+- Sigkar
+- Colemars

 # Create React App Info: